 - Victorinox lifetime guarantee against defects and flaws in workmanship

-Wusthof knives are famous for delivering unparalleled cutting power without sacrificing the weight or overall construction.
+Wusthof knives are famous for delivering unparalleled cutting power without sacrificing weight or overall construction.
 The 4183 Classic Santoku Knife is a luxury product; it’s a solid, long-lasting, and sharp knife that will last you years.

 With its seamless construction, this knife looks and feels like they’ve molded it from a single material.
 The handle transitions smoothly into the blade with a full bolster providing extra security and balance, while the buffed and polished knife itself has a finish that can glide through food with one slice.